pindi-krishna/ML-and-DL-Notes/Machine-Learning/Supervised-ML/KNN.md

 1. Pros: Exact and  Easy to build.
 1. Cons:
-    1. Curse of Dimensionality makes KD-Trees ineffective for higher number of dimensions.
-May not work better if dimensions are greater than 10.
+    1. Curse of Dimensionality makes $KD$-Trees ineffective for higher number of dimensions.
+May not work better if dimensions are greater than $10$.
     1. All splits are axis aligned (all dividing hyperplanes are parallel to axis).

 1. Approximation: Limit search to $m$ leafs only.